so0k/katacoda-scenarios/concourse/02-tasks/02-configuring-tasks.md

 platform: linux
 </pre>

-Next we define the base image for the containerized workspace the task will be ran in with the `image_resource` configuration. this allows your task to have any prepared dependencies that it needs to run.
-Instead of installing dependencies each time during a task you might choose to pre-bake them into an image to make your tasks much faster.
+Next we define the base image for the containerized workspace the task will run in.
+This is done through the `image_resource` configuration.
+Defining the base image allows your task to have any prepared dependencies that it needs to run.
+Instead of installing dependencies each time while running a task you might choose to pre-bake them into an image to make your tasks run faster.

 Only `type` and `source` are required.
 Concourse has very [basic requirements](https://concourse-ci.org/tasks.html#task-image-resource) on what such a base image resource should look like, but the reference implementation is the [Docker image resource](https://github.com/concourse/docker-image-resource) type.
 A future scenario will look into building and using your own Docker images.